More inspections against illegal holiday rentals: Is money alone enough?

 More money and more personnel are necessary, but not automatically sufficient.
 Inspection teams face a system with scattered responsibilities: municipalities, the island council, regional authorities and central courts must cooperate.
 Authorities can levy fines, but proceedings take time, and there are often no digital interfaces between the registration database, the tourism license list and booking platforms.
 On-site inspections are time-consuming: in busy holiday districts such as Cala Major or Platja de Palma, apartments change users quickly, listings disappear and new accounts appear.

 The effectiveness of the measures also depends on how quickly sanctions are enforced.
 A fine that only becomes final after months loses its deterrent effect.
-Moreover, merely increasing staff is not enough if inspectors do not have modern tools for case analysis or if reports from neighbors are not taken seriously.
+Moreover, merely increasing staff is not enough if inspectors do not have modern tools for case analysis or if reports from neighbors are not taken seriously; see local enforcement examples such as Palma targets holiday rentals: fines, Llevant and the big question about housing for the scale of recent penalties.

 What is missing in the public debate